 at Assemblyfestival.com in Edinburgh Festival.

-This is beyond joyful, as it has always been my hope that the play gets a life as a full production for Scottish audiences, and hopefully tours to the world and especially the USA at the right level, in the right resourced way, and Made In Scotland sets us up so well for that.
-See the link below - its their tenth anniversary year of showcasing the best of Scottish work to the world.
-We couldn't be prouder!
+This is beyond joyful, as it has always been my hope that the play gets a life as a full production for Scottish audiences, and hopefully tours the world and especially the USA at the right level.
+Watch this space for next year's touring dates, hopefully announced in January 2019.

 Heroine is based on the true story of a lesbian soldier in the US army: an outsider who wouldn't quit.